fAtsteD/reporting/README.md

 Program find tasks, their type and project.
 Task without project or type get in default name.

-Some tasks like lunch can be ommitted.
-For that purpose they have to be in the config file in ommit array.
+Some tasks like lunch can be omitted.
+For that purpose they have to be in the config file in omit array.
-Task that has to be ommitted can be anything and have any symbols like another.
+Task that has to be omitted can be anything and have any symbols like another.

 ## JIRA